henkelmax/modrepo/docs/minecraft/voicechat/wiki/troubleshooting.md

 Please make sure you followed the onboarding setup guide and selected the correct microphone.

+After finishing the onboarding setup guide, your microphone is automatically muted in case you selected voice activation, so make sure you are not muted.

 If you already set up the mod, you can select your microphone in the voice chat settings by clicking on the `Select Microphone` button and choosing the correct device.